jashanbhullar/foss4g-2023-spatial-analysis-in-postgres-using-uber-h3/README.md

 ALTER TABLE planet_osm_trees ADD COLUMN h3_index h3index GENERATED ALWAYS AS (h3_lat_lng_to_cell(way::POINT, 7)) STORED;

 -- For polygons we need to do a bit of extra work
--- This function takes a pplygon and gives all the h3 index inside that polygon CREATE OR REPLACE FUNCTION get_h3_indexes(shape geometry, index integer) RETURNS h3index[] AS $$
+-- This function takes a polygon and gives all the h3 index inside that polygon CREATE OR REPLACE FUNCTION get_h3_indexes(shape geometry, index integer) RETURNS h3index[] AS $$
 DECLARE